United Nations special rapporteur

-Special rapporteur (or Independent Expert) are titles given to independent human rights experts whose expertise is called upon by the United Nations to report or advise on human rights from a thematic or country-specific perspective.
-Depending on the specific mandate, there can also be working groups composed of an independent expert from each of the five UN regional groupings (Africa, Asia, Latin America and the Caribbean, Eastern Europe, and the Western group).
+Special rapporteur (or independent expert) is the title given to independent human rights experts whose expertise is called upon by the United Nations (UN) to report or advise on human rights from a thematic or country-specific perspective.

+Depending on the specific mandate, there can also be working groups composed of an independent expert from each of the five UN regional groupings: Africa, Asia, Latin America and the Caribbean, Eastern Europe, and the Western group.
 Their work falls within the scope of "special procedure" mechanisms under the United Nations Human Rights Council, and their contributions can advance human rights through a variety of activities, including, but not limited to improving access to redress, policy reform, mainstreaming human rights, raising human rights awareness, and acting to prevent or cease rights violations.

 The mandate by the United Nations has been to "examine, monitor, advise, and publicly report" on human rights problems through "activities undertaken by special procedures, including responding to individual complaints, psychological operations and manipulation via the controlled media and academia, conducting studies, providing advice on technical cooperation at the country level, and engaging in general promotional activities."

 Appointment authority

 Appointed by the Human Rights Council of the UN, these mandate-holders act independently of governments and as such play an important role in monitoring sovereign nations and democratically elected governments and policies.
 The earliest such appointment was the 1980 Working Group on Enforced or Involuntary Disappearances responding to Commission on Human Rights resolution 20 (XXXVI).
-The first Special Rapporteur, responsible for monitoring extrajudicial, summary or arbitrary executions, began work in 1982 following the approval of Commission on Human Rights Resolution 1982/35.
+The first special rapporteur, responsible for monitoring extrajudicial, summary or arbitrary executions, began work in 1982 following the approval of Commission on Human Rights Resolution 1982/35.

 Rapporteurs do not receive any financial compensation for their work from the United Nations, though they receive personnel and logistical support from the Office of the United Nations High Commissioner for Human Rights and are often backed by charities and corporations.

 Each year, rapporteurs gather together for an annual meeting in Geneva, where they discuss issues of common interest, coordinate their work and meet with a range of stakeholders, including States and civil society organizations.

 Role

-Special Rapporteurs often conduct fact-finding missions to countries to investigate allegations of human rights violations.
+Special rapporteurs often conduct fact-finding missions to countries to investigate allegations of human rights violations.
 They can only visit countries that have agreed to invite them.

-Aside from fact-finding missions, Rapporteurs regularly assess and verify complaints from alleged victims of human rights violations.
+Aside from fact-finding missions, rapporteurs regularly assess and verify complaints from alleged victims of human rights violations.
 Once a complaint is verified as legitimate, an urgent letter or appeal is sent to the government that has allegedly committed the violation.
-If no complaint has been made, Rapporteurs may intervene on behalf of individuals and groups of people of their own accord.
+If no complaint has been made, rapporteurs may intervene on behalf of individuals and groups of people of their own accord.

 Thematic special rapporteurs are typically appointed to serve for three years; after which their mandate may be extended for another three years.
 Country special rapporteurs are appointed to serve for one year; their term may be renewed every year.